dhis2/dhis2-releases/releases/2.41/README.md

 The query will also show the update statement (it's not needed to run the update, the system will do automatically on next system startup).

+> Note:
+> You can also use this script to identify the TEAs that you need to correct if you *do not* want the type to be automatically changed.

 ``` SQL
 CREATE or replace FUNCTION can_be_casted(s text, type text) RETURNS bool AS
 $$